Escobaria abdita Řepka & Vaško

 How to Grow and Care

-The Escobaria are very susceptible to rot and therefore require a well-drained soil, without any water excess or stagnation; it has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30-50 %).
-Avoid watering during the winter, when the plant is dormant: watering

-Escobaria in cold environmental conditions will almost certainly lead to death of the plant.
+Escobarias are very susceptible to rot and therefore require a well-drained soil, without any water excess or stagnation.
+It has been observed that the plants also suffer the environmental humidity, which should preferably remain very low (30 to 50 %).
+Avoid watering during the winter, when the plant is dormant.
+Watering Escobaria in cold environmental conditions will almost certainly lead to death of the plant.
 In the growing season the plants, whose growth is typically quite slow, like to perceive a significant temperature difference between night and day.

 The experienced grower knows well the difficulties of survival of this genus, certainly not one of the easiest to grow.
-The seed germination rate is lower than other genus and in fact other methods of propagation are preferable, as a offsets or cuttings… – See more at: How to Grow and Care for Escobaria.
+The seed germination rate is lower than other genus and in fact other methods of propagation are preferable, as a offsets or cuttings.